gaois/terminologue/website/docs/intro.en.md

 Entries in Terminologue can also be annotated with arbitrary *prefabricated comments* and *comments*.
 These are for internal purposes and will never be visible publicly.
 The difference between *prefabricated comments* and *comments* is that there is a fixed list of *prefabricated comments* which a user can choose from in a drop-down list (these can be configured in the termbase’s *Administration* section) while *comments* can be any text. *Comments* and *prefabricated comments* can be paired, so the *prefabricated comments* can give the *comments* a type (saying what kind of comment it is).

 ![An entry with a few tags and notes.](/docs/intro11.png)

+## Exporting

+At the end of the displayed list of term entries in the *Editing* section, you have the option to export your termbase either in TBX or TXT format.
+You can click on either of these buttons to export the termbase in the format you desire.
+Exporting in TBX format can also be carried out under the *Configuration* section by clicking *TBX Export*.

 ## Extranets